 The MAM is listed in the owner’s manual and is normally shown on a plate or sticker fitted to the vehicle or trailer.

-Licences held before 1 January 1997
+If you got your licence before 1 January 1997

-You also have entitlement to drive a minibus with a trailer over 750kg MAM.
+You’re also allowed to drive a minibus with a trailer over 750kg MAM.

-Towing heavier combinations
+Towing heavier vehicle and trailer combinations

 To tow combinations that are heavier than what’s allowed by your current licence, you need to:

 Apply for a provisional licence for a medium-sized lorry and trailer (category C1+E).

 You need to take extra Driver Certificate of Professional Competence (CPC) tests if driving the medium-sized lorry is the main part of your job.